 INERTIA: Sir Isaac Newton was on to something when he described INERTIA.
 It’s the innate force of matter is to resist change.
 An object at rest tends to stay at rest and an object in motion tends to stay in motion with the same speed and in the same direction unless acted upon by an unbalancing force.

 Let’s translate – So you’re stuck, absolutely stopped in your tracks.
-Or you’re barreling down the same track and not getting the results you want.
+Or you’re barreling down the same track (or stuck in a hamster wheel) and not getting the results you want.
 Both qualify as Inertia.
 If you’re stuck in a rut, “same old, same old”, your apple cart needs to be upset we guarantee it.
 You need to hit the road block and over the cart goes.
 No way out of it.
 This is your wake up call.

 You know the saying–doing the same thing over and over again and expecting different results?